Skip to navigation Skip to content

 • the Activity List (AL) screen to view outstanding activities

-An Authorising a person or organisation to enquire or act on your behalf form (SS313) lodged with a new claim must be processed immediately, provided the Service Officer is satisfied of the nominee's identity.
-This is to ensure the nominee will also receive the outcome of claim letter.
+An Authorising a person or organisation to enquire or act on your behalf form (SS313) lodged with a new claim must be processed immediately.
+This is to make sure the nominee will also receive the outcome of claim letter.
 See Adding or rejecting a nominee request.

 4